|

 typical marinated mushroom recipe.

-8 oz (250 g) whole fresh mushrooms, cut into quarters
+Spicy Marinated Mushrooms 8 oz (250 g) whole fresh mushrooms, cut into quarters2 cloves garlic, finely chopped

 1 scallion (spring onion), white and green part, thinly sliced